Maaaaaarrk/HiimFilter-PD2-Filter/README.md

 * 5]: Placeholder 1
 * 6]: Potions Only

+## Charm Stats on Ground

+Charms on ground will show important stats

+## Magic / Rare / Crafted items

+These items also show important stats on the ground.
+Example is of amulets however this applies to many gear slots.

+## LLD

+Set/Unique items that are valuable to LLD community carry the [LLD] tag Jewels have a rating system so you can judge if something is nice or GG.

 ## Disclaimer and Credits

 Use at your own risk! - I don't promise there will not be bugs, or that you may miss drops you personally may have wanted if I hid or made it less obvious.